 Do I Qualify for Asylum?

 One cannot simply seek asylum under any circumstance.
-They must meet certain qualifications based on their relationship with their home country.
+They must meet specific qualifications based on their relationship with their home country.
 The idea behind asylum is that you are seeking sanctuary in the United States from harm that is likely to befall you if you were returned to your home country.
-Asylum seekers must have a “well-founded” fear persecution or violence in their home country as a result of their:
+Asylum seekers must have “well-founded” fear of persecution or violence in their home country as a result of their: